8483/notes/topics/javascriptAsync.md

 In reality, **Javascript is not asynchronous at all**.
 It comes from the environment i.e. browsers and nodejs, specifically the Behavior Object Model (BOM).

-window
+-   Window
+    -   Document
         -   Document Object Model (DOM)
             -   getElementById
+            -   querySelector
         -   Behavior Object Model (BOM)
             -   setTimeout
             -   XMLHttpRequest
             -   fetch
             -   history
         -   ECMAScript
             -   Object
             -   Array
             -   Function

 # Event Loop